Cloud-SPAN/genomics03-using-the-command-line/_episodes/01-navigating-file-directories.md

 > ## Finding hidden directories
 >
 > First navigate to the `shell_data` directory.
 There is a hidden directory within this directory.
-Explore the options for `ls` to
-> find out how to see hidden directories.
-List the contents of the directory and
+> Explore the options for `ls` to find out how to see hidden directories.
-> identify the name of the text file in that directory.
+> List the contents of the directory and identify the name of the text file in that directory.
+>
+> Share your answer on the Padlet!
 >
 > Hint: hidden files and folders in Unix start with `.`, for example `.my_hidden_directory`
 >